xigxog/kubefox/docs/getting_started/tutorials/graphql.md

   <figcaption>Figure 7 - View of Pods after Publish to prod</figcaption>
 </figure>

-We've released to dev, dev-john and prod - but we still have only one graphql-server application Pod.
+We've deployed to dev, dev-john and prod - but we still have only one graphql-server application Pod.
 KubeFox can satisfy all requests for each of these deployments with a single Pod due to its dynamic routing.